Moving up to the corner office – or seeking a change in your executive role?

 In the past, recruiters often “covered” an area bounded by geography and industry.
 Now, the recruiter you speak with is more likely to be active on social media and sourcing candidates from all over the world.

-You can use LinkedIn to send a quick note to a recruiter, including a message such as “I understand that you specialize in IT leadership candidates, and as an executive skilled in networking and IT operations, I’d like to find out if my credentials match your client requirements.”
-You may also benefit from making an introductory call, relying on the personal touch to introduce yourself.
+You can use LinkedIn to send a note to a recruiter, including a message such as “I understand that you specialize in IT leadership candidates, and as an executive skilled in networking and IT operations, I’d like to find out if my credentials match your client requirements.”
+You can also place a quick call for an even better impression and personal touch when introducing yourself.

 Reviewed the latest information on salary negotiation techniques, interviewing skills, company research, or industry trends?
 If not, you’ll need to catch up to your colleagues, especially those leveraging job search powerhouse Job-Hunt.org or recruiter business forecasts from sites such as the Association of Executive Search and Leadership Consultants (AESC).